RuiXuqi/Catalogue-Vintage/README.md

 - Catalogue Vintage mod does not have the ability to read custom props in mcmod.info since legacy Forge doesn't provide any APIs.
 - There are two branches: 1.12.2-Cleanroom and 1.12.2-Forge.
 Make sure you have chosen the right platform.
-- The repo is just a test field of [Cleanroom#422](https://github.com/CleanroomMC/Cleanroom/pull/422) and there might not be any releases.
-If you want to have a try, see actions page.
+- The repo is just a test field of [Cleanroom#422](https://github.com/CleanroomMC/Cleanroom/pull/422) and the cleanroom version will stop updating if the PR is merged.
 - For developers, you can try to add new props in mcmod.info.
 Catalogue in the PR above has the ability to read them and apply.
 The new props follow.
   - iconFile: a string, should point to a square PNG file.
   - iconItem: a string, should be in the format "minecraft:stone".
 Metadata is allowed.
 This will not be applied if iconFile is valid.